aarosil/angular-photomgr/readme.md

 This application demonstrates:

-* A full application with editable data and a one-to-many relationship between types of data
+* A full application with editable data and a one-to-many data type relationship
 * Using AngularJS with $resource in a factory to access a backend Web API service
 * Techniques of showing multiple views of the same data (list view and grid view)
 * A custom $resource action for uploading user files to the server